 Mind the Gap

-Researchers from different disciplines studied how the gap in access to digital technology was creating a split both at the global scale (e.g. Norris, 2001), and within nations.
-In North America, Europe, and Australia, for instance, researchers found that disparities in access were correlated with age, race/ethnicity, gender, education, and income (e.g. DiMaggio et al. 2001 on the U.S; De Haan 2003 on the Netherlands; Heil 2002 on the U.K. and Germany; and McLaren and Zappala 2002 on Australia).
+Researchers from different disciplines started to study how disparities in Internet connectivity and computer ownership created a split both at the global scale (e.g., Norris, 2001) and within nations.
+In North America, Europe, and Australia, for instance, social scientists found that disparities in access were correlated with age, race/ethnicity, gender, education, and income (e.g., DiMaggio et al. 2004 in the U.S; De Haan, 2003 in the Netherlands; and McLaren and Zappala, 2002 in Australia).

 From one Digital Divide to Multiple Ones